SumoLogic/sumologic-kubernetes-collection/tests/integration/README.md

 ## Build tags and CI

-Tests are tagged with either `allreleases` or `onlylatest`.
+Tests are tagged with either `allversions` or `onlylatest`.
 This determines whether the CI will run them on all supported K8s versions, or just the latest one.

-The `allreleases` tag is reserved for tests checking basic functionality - the rest should use `onlylatest` to prevent an explosion of CI test runs.
+The `allversions` tag is reserved for tests checking basic functionality - the rest should use `onlylatest` to prevent an explosion of CI test runs.

+> **Note** Tests in files without a build tag will not be run by the CI or make targets.

 ## Using pre-existing clusters